190th Congregation (2014)

 Dr Wong further spoke on liberty.
 He has heard lamentations that some of the young people today shun competition, particularly competition coming from outside of Hong Kong.

 “They resort to different forms of protectionism or escapism, and camouflage them by grand facade.
-The “indigenous culture” and “the Hong Kong identity”, which are of course precious in themselves, are unfortunately deployed as a convenient exit from the race that must be run.
-Instead of seeking “globalization”, some have retired into “tribalization”.”
+The 'indigenous culture' and 'the Hong Kong identity', which are of course precious in themselves, are unfortunately deployed as a convenient exit from the race that must be run.
+Instead of seeking 'globalisation', some have retired into 'tribalisation'.”
 Dr Wong said.

 “On this type of soil, prejudice and discrimination, particularly on account of race, culture or background, spring up like weeds.
 Legitimate differences, fanned by some unfortunate scramble for limited resources, escalate into causes for intolerance, blame, repulsion, and even open conflicts.
 That will certainly bring Hong Kong down.”
 He added.